 In 1717, Philippe Il, the Duke of Orleans, appointed Regent, bought the diamond for about £135,000 after King Louis XIV’s death.
 In 1723 Louis XV wore the Regent diamond in his crown during the coronation.
 In 1775 the diamond was bestowed on another crown made for Louis XVI’s coronation.
 The diamond was also used as an adornment on the hat of Marie Antoinette.

-The largest diamond ever to be discovered, Cullinan was weighing 3106 carats in its rough form.
+The largest diamond ever to be discovered, Cullinan, weighed 3106 carats in its rough form.
 The rock was found in 1905 and initially thrown out in trash perceived as far too big to be a diamond.
-Fred Wells, a manager of the Premier Mine in South Africa recovered the stone from trash and the rest is history.
-The stone yielded 9 faceted diamonds and plenty of smaller ones.
+Fred Wells, a manager of the Premier Mine in South Africa, recovered the stone from trash, and the rest is history.
+The stone yielded nine faceted diamonds and plenty of smaller ones.

 Wittelsbach Blue has mysterious provenance, believed to originate in the Golconda mine weighing 35.56 carats.
 The diamond has 82 facets arranged in an unusual pattern.
 The star facets on the crown are vertically split, and the pavilion has eight pairs of extremely narrow facets.
 Typical of any antique cut stone, The Wittelsbach has a giant culet.